 Think about where you want to show light in your painting and what the lightest colours will be.
 If you are painting yellow morning sun dappled over shimmering leaves, a golden coloured imprimatura of yellow ochre spread over a white gesso ground will be far more luminous to show through the top layers of your painting than any yellow mixture you could make with yellow ochre and white, especially if you are using titanium.

 If you’re trying to create maximum contrast between your imprimatura and the colour scheme you envision for your painting, be careful when opting for the most obvious and intense contrasting colour.
-This can create a muddied effect, as the colours can cancel each other out, creating a neutralised appearance.
-Think about instead, how you can create a more organic complementary contrast.
+This can create a muddied effect.
+As the colours can cancel each other out, creating a neutralised appearance.
+Think instead, about how you can create a more organic complementary contrast.

 You can also use an imprimatura to bring out certain colours or tones that you see throughout the reference you are painting from.
 Instead of using an organic complementary colour, use analogous colours (ones that would sit next to one another on a colour wheel).
 These colour schemes match well and make for serene and harmonious compositions.